Diego-Equis-Nunes/cse15l-lab-reports/lab report 4.md

   * Was pressed 14 times
 * `<enter>`

-The command `git clone git@github.com:Diego-Equis-Nunes/lab7.git` was 14th up on my account's search history when on the server.
+The command `git clone git@github.com:Diego-Equis-Nunes/lab7.git` was 14th up on my account's search history when on the server, so I used the up arrow to access it and hit enter to run it.
+This command cloned the repository `lab7` from my Github account onto the my accounts files in the server.

 ## My Reproduction of Step 3 - Test Failure